Niagara1000/Niagara1000.github.io/aboutme.md

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just follow me on Github and it will answer **all** your questions.
+I studied Psychology during my undergraduate education.
+I am currently pursuing a Master's Degree in Data Analytics and Program Evaluation.

+Follow me on Github to learn more about me.
 Let's go!